This is a guest post by Robert Sparkes.1

 In 1905, Queen Alexandra, in an interview with Monsieur Richet of the French Journal Le Gaulois, spoke of the duty of Queens to educate their children about mutual love and respect and the duty to bring aid to the distressed and the unfortunate.
 For her, this was the best and most pleasing of careers.
 Speaking outside of government protocol, she as Queen spoke against the preparations for war in which her husband as King and her nephew as Emperor were actively involved.7 These were very wise and intelligent comments of someone who was historically considered by some as a dull-witted woman with little brain.

-- Dr. Robert Sparkes is a retired Electrical engineer who studied, with Fr.
-Richard Rutherford at the University of Portland in Oregon, in the area of the Christian funeral rites from the view of Bereavement and Lament.
+- Dr. Robert Sparkes is a retired Electrical engineer who studied, with Dr. Richard Rutherford at the University of Portland in Oregon, in the area of the Christian funeral rites from the view of Bereavement and Lament.
 He lives in Portland, Oregon, with his wife, Mary.
 They both love ballroom dancing.
-Email: email@example.com
+Email: firstname.lastname@example.org

 - Robert Sparkes and Richard Rutherford, The Order of Christian Funerals: A Study in Bereavement and Lament, Worship, Vol 60, No 6, November 1986, pp. 499-510